Personal guarantees are most commonly requested by banks to secure overdrafts, particularly from company directors for a business overdraft.

 Once you have instructed a High Court Enforcement Officer (HCEO), he will attend the debtor’s premises to attempt to recover the debt.

 It is normal practice for the HCEO to first attempt recovery from the debtor, before turning to the guarantor.
-If they do need to enforce against the guarantor, then their personal possessions are available for seizure to satisfy the writ.
+If they do need to enforce against the guarantor, then they may take control of their personal possessions to satisfy the writ.